|

 b. literature or materials are not forced upon others;

-c. literature is not placed on or in vehicles parked on UCLA Property; and
+c. literature is not placed on or in vehicles parked on UCLA Property;

-d. all individuals will be responsible to ensure that their literature does not litter the area; and literature advertising any on-campus program for which a donation is requested must make it clear that such a donation is not required.
+e. literature advertising any on-campus program for which a donation is requested must make it clear that such a donation is not required.

-b. literature may be distributed in rooms or areas reserved for meetings or programs only by the RCO, Authorized Student Government, University Unit, Support Group, or Employee Organization that has reserved the room or area.
+b. literature may be distributed in rooms or areas reserved for meetings or programs only by the

 The Event Organizer of an Organized/Major Event may distribute literature at their event as approved by the appropriate campus venue and/or the UCLA Events Office or SOLE.